 Although you want to leave the soil intact as much as possible, the top few inches will be gently disturbed for weeding, planting, and harvesting.
 This activity allows a bit of aeration without destroying soil organism habitat or beneficial fungal networks.

-In time, your no-till-grown plants will better regulate water usage, enabling them to withstand super wet or dry periods.
+In time, your no-till-grown plants will better regulate water, enabling them to withstand super wet or dry periods.

-Your soil will already be healthier with increased numbers of beneficial soil organisms, so this is one more way to set your garden up for success.
+Your soil will already be healthier with increased numbers of beneficial soil organisms, but this is one more way to set your garden up for success.

-Tilled garden the soil is loosened every year mechanically, but to keep soil loose in the no-till garden you need to avoid compaction.
+In a tilled garden, the soil is loosened every year mechanically.
+To keep soil loose in the no-till garden, however, you need to avoid compaction.
 Compaction destroys beneficial soil organisms, their tunnels that allow air and water to infiltrate the soil, and the naturally loose, crumbly texture of healthy soil.